-You are cordially invited to attend the 2012 Annual Meeting of Stockholders (the "Annual Meeting") of AtriCure, Inc. (the "Company" or "AtriCure").
-The Annual Meeting will be held at our principal executive offices located at 6217 Centre Park Drive, West Chester, Ohio 45069 on Tuesday, May 15, 2012, for the following purposes, as more fully described in the accompanying proxy statement:
+You are cordially invited to attend the 2013 Annual Meeting of Stockholders (the "Annual Meeting") of AtriCure, Inc. (the "Company" or "AtriCure").
+The Annual Meeting will be held at our principal executive offices located at 6217 Centre Park Drive, West Chester, Ohio 45069 on Thursday, May 23, 2013, for the following purposes, as more fully described in the accompanying proxy statement:

-- To elect eight directors to serve for a one-year term that expires at the 2013 Annual Meeting of Stockholders and until their successors have been duly elected and qualified; - To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2012; and - To transact such other business as may properly come before the Annual Meeting.
-3.
+- 1. To elect nine directors to serve for a one-year term that expires at the 2014 Annual Meeting of Stockholders and until their successors have been duly elected and qualified; - 2.
+To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2013; - 3.
+To conduct an advisory vote on the compensation of our named executive officers as disclosed in this proxy statement; - 4.
+To conduct an advisory vote on the frequency of future advisory votes on executive compensation; and - 5.
+To transact such other business as may properly come before the Annual Meeting.

 The Annual Meeting will begin promptly at 9:00 a.m.
 (EDT) and check-in will begin at 8:30 a.m.
 (EDT).
-Only holders of record of shares of AtriCure common stock (Nasdaq: ATRC) at the close of business on March 30, 2012 will be entitled to notice of, and to vote at, the Annual Meeting and any postponements or adjournments of the Annual Meeting.
+Only holders of record of shares of AtriCure common stock (Nasdaq: ATRC) at the close of business on April 1, 2013 will be entitled to notice of, and to vote at, the Annual Meeting and any postponements or adjournments of the Annual Meeting.

-We are pleased again to take advantage of U.S. Securities and Exchange Commission rules that allow companies to furnish their proxy materials over the Internet.
-As a result, we are mailing to most of our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") with this proxy statement and our 2011 Annual Report.
+We continue to take advantage of U.S. Securities and Exchange Commission rules that allow companies to furnish their proxy materials over the Internet.
+As a result, we are mailing to most of our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") with this proxy statement and our 2012 Annual Report.
 The Notice contains instructions on how to access and review those documents over the Internet.
 The Company believes that this process allows us to provide our stockholders with the information they need in a more timely manner.